 Oyster River Pages publishes fiction, poetry, creative nonfiction, and visual art.
 We search for and champion underrepresented voices.
 To find out more about ORP please go to: https://www.oysterriverpages.com/

 See below for guidelines and deadlines for any active opportunities and special issues.
-Submissions for our annual issue will re-open on January 15, 2025.
+Submissions for our annual issue will re-open January of 2026.

 *If you have not heard back from us regarding your submission, we may be considering your piece for publication.
 Please do not send duplicate submissions.
 If you receive a decline or are waiting to hear back, please wait until the next submission cycle before submitting again.
 Thank you!*